vertexproject/synapse/docs/synapse/userguides/model_updates/update_v2_188_0.rst

 ``impacted``
-    When used with a ``risk:outage`` node, the edge indicates The outage event impacted the availability of the target node.
+    When used with a ``risk:outage`` node, the edge indicates the outage event impacted the availability of the target node.

     When used with a ``risk:vuln`` and an ``ou:technique`` node, the edge